 In later years, I'm also struck by the environmental degradation in that novel and more famously, in her later novels (Oryx and Crake and Year of the Flood).
-When she was in Miami as part of the book tour for Oryx and Crake, she said that before she wrote the book, she did an amazing amount of research, and much of what she describes we already have the technology and the know how to do.
+When she was in Miami as part of the book tour for Oryx and Crake, she said that before she wrote the book, she did an amazing amount of research, and much (all?) of what she describes could happen: we already have the technology and the know how to do them.

 Similarly, she said that when she wrote The Handmaid's Tale that everything that happened in that book was actually occurring to women somewhere on the planet in the mid-80's.

 She's written historical fiction and contemporary fiction, in addition to her jaunts into science fiction, and she does them all spectacularly.
 Her poetry thrills me.
 Her nonfiction is better written than almost any other non-fiction being written today.

 It's writers like Margaret Atwood that inspired me originally to be a writer.
 What they did, I wanted to do too.
 Margaret Atwood still inspires me, although with that twinge of sadness that comes from having to admit that I'd need several lifetimes of practice and honing to become as good as she is.
 But what a wonderful goal to have.

 Best Essay Collections of 2017 by Women Authors